Pelagicore/software-factory-blueprint/docs/articles/sde/introduction_to_sde.rst

 the code which will make them pass.
 It's really important to have automatic tests which will test for any regressions if someone changes parts of the code.

+Tools list
+^^^^^^^^^^
+Following is a list of tools already installed into the SDE.

+* QtCreator: IDE with a template wizard provided to speed the process.
+* DLT Viewer: Visual application to interact with the dlt-daemon.

 Test framework
 ^^^^^^^^^^^^^^